groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 }
 ```

-### What's the maximum number of annotations per document?
+**Q: What's the maximum number of annotations per document?**

-There's no hard limit from GroupDocs, but practical limits depend on:
+A: There's no hard limit from GroupDocs, but practical limits depend on memory, PDF viewer capabilities, and performance requirements.
+For large numbers (1000+), apply the performance‑optimization techniques discussed earlier.
-- Available memory
-- PDF viewer capabilities
-- Document performance requirements

-For large numbers of annotations (1000+), consider performance optimization techniques.

-### Can I customize arrow shapes beyond the standard options?
+**Q: Can I customize arrow shapes beyond the standard options?**

-GroupDocs.Annotation provides standard arrow shapes.
-For custom shapes, you might need to:
+A: GroupDocs.Annotation provides standard arrow shapes.
+For custom shapes you might need to use area annotations, combine multiple simple annotations, or switch to a more specialized graphics library.
-- Use area annotations with custom styling
-- Combine multiple simple annotations
-- Consider switching to a more specialized graphics library

-### How do I handle different PDF coordinate systems?
+**Q: How do I handle different PDF coordinate systems?**

-GroupDocs typically handles coordinate conversion automatically.
+A: GroupDocs typically handles coordinate conversion automatically.
 If you encounter issues:
 ```java
 // Get page info for coordinate calculations
 PageInfo pageInfo = annotator.getDocument().getPages().get(pageNumber);